What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 While most policies cover the cost of defending against regulatory proceedings, many exclude coverage for the actual criminal fines or penalties imposed.
 This distinction between defense costs (covered) and penalties (often excluded) catches many policyholders off guard.

-Some jurisdictions prohibit insuring against criminal penalties on public policy grounds — the logic being that allowing insurance to cover fines would undermine their deterrent effect.
+Some jurisdictions prohibit insuring against criminal penalties on public policy grounds β the logic being that allowing insurance to cover fines would undermine their deterrent effect.
+This connects to a broader theme in cyber insurance: insurers expect you to hold up your end of the bargain, which brings us to the next exclusion.

 Poor Cybersecurity Practices

 Increasingly, insurers are including conditions that require policyholders to maintain minimum security standards throughout the policy period.
-If you represented during the application that you use MFA on all systems, then disable it six months later, and a breach occurs exploiting that gap, your claim may be denied.
+If you represented during the application that you use Multi-Factor Authentication (MFA) on all systems (that extra login step beyond just a password β like a code sent to your phone), then disable it six months later, and a breach occurs exploiting that gap, your claim may be denied.
+MFA alone can prevent 99.9% of account-based attacks (Microsoft Security Blog), so insurers take it seriously.

 Insider Threats (Partial Exclusion)

-Coverage for insider threats — employees or contractors who deliberately steal data or sabotage systems — varies significantly between policies.
+Coverage for insider threats β employees or contractors who deliberately steal data or sabotage systems β varies significantly between policies.
 Some policies cover insider threats fully, others exclude them, and many cover them with reduced sublimits.
-If insider risk is a concern for your agency (and it should be — insider threats account for a significant percentage of breaches), verify how your policy handles this scenario.
+If insider risk is a concern for your agency (and it should be β insider threats account for a significant percentage of breaches), verify how your policy handles this scenario.
+Similarly, the coverage picture gets complicated when the breach doesn't originate from your systems at all.

 Third-Party Vendor Breaches (Partial Exclusion)

-For digital agencies that rely heavily on third-party SaaS tools, this is a critical coverage gap to evaluate.
+For digital agencies that rely heavily on third-party Software as a Service (SaaS) tools, this is a critical coverage gap to evaluate.

 The Sublimit Trap: Where Coverage Falls Short

 Even when something is technically "covered," sublimits can dramatically reduce your effective protection.
-Two areas are particularly problematic for digital agencies:
+A sublimit is a cap on a specific type of claim that's lower than your overall policy limit β and two areas are particularly problematic for digital agencies.

 Social Engineering Sublimits

-Business email compromise (BEC) and social engineering attacks — where an attacker impersonates a trusted person to trick you into transferring funds or sharing credentials — are among the most common and costly attacks targeting agencies.
-The average BEC attack costs between $200,000 and $300,000.
+Business Email Compromise (BEC) and social engineering attacks β where an attacker impersonates a trusted person to trick you into transferring funds or sharing credentials β are among the most common and costly attacks targeting agencies.
+The average BEC attack costs between $200,000 and $300,000 (Coalition Cyber Claims Report).

 However, many cyber policies cap social engineering coverage at just $100,000 to $250,000 through sublimits.
 If your policy has a $2 million aggregate limit but a $100,000 social engineering sublimit, you're severely underinsured for one of the most likely attack scenarios.

-When shopping for coverage, specifically ask about social engineering sublimits and push for the highest available.
+When you're shopping for coverage, specifically ask about social engineering sublimits and push for the highest available.
 Some providers, like Hiscox, offer straightforward policies where these sublimits are clearly stated upfront, making comparison easier.
+Beyond social engineering, there's another sublimit that deserves equal scrutiny.

 Ransomware Sublimits